zhangzhizhongz3/CppPrimer/ch09/README.md

 ```

 -----
-The question example codes have an error:
+The question example codes have an error(see in edit mode):

 error: inconsistent deduction for 'auto': '__gnu_cxx::__normal_iterator<int*, std::vector<int> >' and then '__gnu_cxx::__normal_iterator<const int*, std::vector<int> >'